artsy/artsy.github.io/_posts/2016-10-10-Help!-I'm-becoming-Post-Junior.md

 I’ve lived in NYC for 2 years now.
 I’ve been around long enough that some of the people I helped when they started learning have begun to feel like they’re not “Juniors” anymore.

-They have been feeling about feeling confident in your code, your responsibilities at the company and wanting to improve both.
-It's a feeling that maybe, just maybe, [you're not struggling too much anymore][1].
+They have begun feeling confident in their code, their responsibilities at the company and wanting to improve both.
+It's a feeling that maybe, just maybe, [you're not struggling to stay afloat anymore][1].

-This post aims to be technology-agnostic, and if you sit somewhere at 1.5 -3 years of programming experience ( and most of that as writing production code ) then you’ll probably get something out of it.
-Though I’ll give some JS and iOS specific tips at the end.
+This post aims to be technology-agnostic, and if you sit somewhere at 1.5 - 3 years of programming experience then you’ll probably get something out of it.
+On top of that,  I’ll give some pragmatic JS and iOS specific tips at the end.

 <!-- more -->